linabaghunts67-dot/ML-Homework-Ecommerce-data/README.md

 RMSE — Root Mean Squared Error

-R² Score
+R^2 Score

 Both the custom model and sklearn model achieved the same results.

-The R² score shows that Length of Membership alone explains most of the variance in yearly spending, making it a strong predictor for this dataset.
+The R^2 score shows that Length of Membership alone explains most of the variance in yearly spending, making it a strong predictor for this dataset.

-📈 Results Summary
+Results Summary

 Strong positive linear correlation between membership length and yearly spending

 Custom regression matches sklearn’s implementation

-Errors are low and R² is high for a single-feature model
+Errors are low and R ^ 2 is high for a single-feature model

 Regression line fits the data well

 This demonstrates that even a simple one-feature model can provide solid predictions when the relationship is truly linear.

-🛠️ Technologies Used
+Technologies Used

 Python